Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

-If you’re planning to make Romania your home, my list of the best cities to live in will surely come in handy.
+If you’re planning to make Romania your home, my list of the best cities to live in should help you decide which one to choose.

 1. Oradea